lorikayman/RebisTheory/rebis_theory.md

   - [Seraphynx, Black Kat](<https://wiki.spiralknights.com/Seraphynx_(Black_Kat)#Gallery>) battle sprite transformed by the Core has the same Seal present under certain conditions of evolution, combining divinity of heavenly kingdom and curse-aligned nature of post-Kataclysm Kat Tribe.
 - [Trojans](https://wiki.spiralknights.com/Trojan), including Arkus have dark matter crystal, trojans of tier 3 and resurrected Arkus have the crystal and inner essence burning in the same purple flame.
   - The purple flame is also characterized by [Dark Embers](https://wiki.spiralknights.com/Dark_Ember)
-  - Trojans and corrupted tortodrones petrify once the dark matter inside is destroyed, releasing purple mist of less concentrated dark matter.
+  - Trojans and corrupted tortodrones petrify once the dark matter inside is destroyed, releasing purple mist, similar to [Baleful Aura](https://wiki.spiralknights.com/Baleful_Aura#Baleful_Aura).
   - [Trojans were sealed in the Underworld](https://wiki.spiralknights.com/The_Return_of_Ur)
   - [Dreadnaughts](https://wiki.spiralknights.com/Dreadnaught) can inflict curse while being not a curse-ridden entities, but they are linked through resurrection to grim totems
   - Apocrea, while without evil eye symbolism, is an entity of shadow damage and possible Underworld, with similar futuristic design as Nefarious Imp armor yet without sign of curse present within.